blurstudio/hab/README.md

 However if you need more fine grained control you can create a `.hab_logging_prefs.json` file next to your user [user prefs](#user-prefs) file.
-The cli also supports passing the path to a configuration file using `hab --logging-config [path/to/file.json]` that is used instead of the default file if pased.
+The cli also supports passing the path to a configuration file using `hab --logging-config [path/to/file.json]` that is used instead of the default file if passed.

 # Caveats